Adamya-Gupta/HomeServer-Guide/README.md

 ```
 ---

-=> To remotely access the terminal from a client device, enter:
+=> To remotely access the terminal from a client device, enter following commands in the terminal of Client PC:

 ```sudo ssh username@device_ipaddress``` <br>